PKU-Alignment/Safe-Policy-Optimization/README.md

 python macpo.py --task Safety2x4AntVelocity-v0 --experiment benchmark
 ```

-You can also train on isaac-gym based environment if you have installed [Isaac Gym](https://developer.nvidia.com/isaac-gym).
+You can also train on Isaac Gym based environment if you have installed [Isaac Gym](https://developer.nvidia.com/isaac-gym).

 ```bash
 cd safepo/multi_agent